 Business investments in Saudi Arabia

 “We’re open for business”.
 This is the message from the Saudi government to foreign investors.
 Like almost anywhere, though, the reality is slightly less simple.
-Yes, foreigners can (and do) invest in all areas of the Kingdom’s economy; except for oil and mining.
+Yes, foreigners can (and do) generally invest in all areas of the Kingdom’s economy, except for oil and mining.
 But the country ranks 92nd out of 190 countries on the World Bank’s 2019 Doing Business index.
 This suggests it isn’t all plain sailing for foreign investors.

 Business set-up procedures